 - December 2020 - February 2021: User testing and preparing for live deployment of the Code42 endpoint service (complete)

-- June - August 2021: Deployment of Code42 endpoint service commences
+- May - September 2021: Deployment of Code42 endpoint service (in progress)

 This project webpage will be updated with further information, as it becomes available.